 Conversational pace is a frequently used term in the world of running.
 You may have a training plan that asks you to complete a scheduled run at a “conversational pace.”

-So, what is conversational pace?
-Conversational pace is the speed, or pace, you can run while comfortably holding a conversation.
+Conversational pace is an easy running pace in which you can run while comfortably holding a conversation.
 Even when running alone this can be determined by talking to yourself, humming or singing.
-Including conversational pace running (your comfortable pace) into your regimen is important.
+Including conversational pace running into your regimen is important.

 You may be thinking that if you’re able to hold a conversation during your run then you’re not working hard enough, but this type of easy-paced running is actually really important for building endurance as well as staying injury-free.
 Let’s converse about it!
 (See what I did there…)